top of page

 Learning Objectives

-During this 24-hour interactive conflict resolution training, you will learn to:
+During this 24-hour advanced and interactive conflict resolution training, you will learn to:

 “I feel equipped to engage in discussions related to identity conflicts with confidence.”